-The millions of children in Asia who are caught in bonded labor are not just numbers or statistics—they are real children.
-Though nameless and faceless on the streets where they live, each one was created with love and is known by God.
+There are thousands upon thousands of children like Lakshmi who are caught in bonded labor.
+They are not just numbers or statistics—they are real children.
+Though nameless on the streets where they live, each one was created with love and is known by God.

 It is doubtful they've ever held a toothbrush or a bar of soap; they've probably never eaten an ice-cream cone or cradled a doll.
 The child laborers of Asia toil in fireworks, carpet and match factories; quarries and coal mines; rice fields, tea plantations and pastures; and even brothels.
-Because they are exposed to dust, toxic fumes, pesticides and disease, their health is compromised; their bodies are crippled from carrying heavy weights.
+Because they are exposed to dust, toxic fumes, pesticides and disease, their health is compromised, and their bodies can be crippled from carrying heavy weights.

 Bridge of Hope ministers to children at risk of becoming bonded laborers because of their family's desperate poverty.
 But that's only a small percentage of children who are at the centers.